Benfleet railway station: Goods

 The original station had a single siding behind the down platform.

 When the first station closed it was demolished and became the site of a new expanded goods yard with two sidings and a cattle dock.

 In the September 1962 timetable the goods yard was served by weekday 1.25.a.m.
 Ripple Lane to Shoeburyness goods train in the September 1962 freight working timetable.

-The goods yard closed in 5 June 1967.
+The goods yard closed on 5 June 1967.

 Signalling

 Prior to signalling being introduced trains were kept apart by a time interval system.
 After a train had departed the next train would not be allowed to depart for an agreed period of time.

 The first signal box was provided in 1881 and was located by the level crossing on the up side.
 This was replaced by a temporary box in 1910 while a new signal box was built on the site of the 1881 structure.

 The new signal box opened in 1911 when the station was rebuilt and this continued in use until 4 December 1960 when it was downgraded to control the level crossing only.
 Despite a new more convenient road being built which rendered the crossing redundant except in emergencies.
 This lasted until 1977 being demolished soon afterwards.

 In 2025 the signalling is controlled by the Upminster signalling centre.